TadCordle/bingo-bot/README.md

 **Admin/moderator only**
 * `!kick @user` - Kicks someone from the race (in case they're afk or something).
-* `!endrace` - Forces ending the race without recording any results.
+* `!clearrace` - Resets the bot; forces ending the race without recording any results.

 # Upcoming Features?